LSEG DataScope Select - REST API

-The DataScope Select APIs offer programmatic access to Refinitiv content in a more flexible way than the browser- and FTP-based data access solutions.
+The LSEG DataScope Select APIs offer programmatic access to LSEG content in a more flexible way than the browser- and FTP-based data access solutions.
 They can be used to create an infinite number of client applications and are ideally suited for the following use cases:

 Forward Feed for a Client Data Store

-Clients interested in Refinitiv pricing and reference content can replicate DataScope Select data into their own data stores (database, spreadsheet, files).
+Clients interested in LSEG pricing and reference content can replicate LSEG DataScope Select data into their own data stores (database, spreadsheet, files).
 The APIs support this on a security-by-security basis or in client-based lists (portfolios, indexes, funds, etc.).